 Podcasting/Radio: Student Media Summer Podcast and Radio Camp

-Age/Grade Level(s): Ages 12–17
+Age/Grade Level(s): Ages 12–18

 Location: Fairfax Campus

-Rodger Smith, 703-993-2874
+Contact: Rodger Smith, 703-993-4119

-Description: Student Media’s Summer Podcast and Radio Camp will provide students hands-on training in a professional radio environment!
+Description: Student Media’s Summer Podcast and Radio Camp will provide students hands-on training in a professional radio environment.
 Students will get a chance to produce podcasts and be a deejay and play music over WGMU, streamed around the world from our website.
 Learn from broadcast professionals how to write, edit, and produce podcasts.
 Learn how to produce a live DJ show and produce commercials, promos, and public service announcements.

 Website